NCDgov/ncd-site/pages/public-comment.md

 4:00 – 4:30 p.m. – Ground Transportation Experiences Public Comment

+Please share your experience(s) in obtaining wheelchair accessible taxis or rideshares (e.g. Uber, Lyft).

+* If you requested a wheelchair accessible van (WAV) through a taxi company, did the company have a WAV?
+If the company did not have WAVs in its fleet, did the taxi service offer to provide you a WAV through a different company?
+Was the price comparable to a non-accessible taxi?
+* If you requested a WAV from a rideshare company, did the company have a WAV?
+If not, were you referred to a service that did?
+Was the price comparable to a non-accessible rideshare?
+* Have you filed a complaint with the U.S. Department of Justice or the U.S. Department of Transportation about discrimination by a taxi company or a rideshare regarding lack of WAVs?
+If so, what was the result?
+* Is paratransit available in your neighborhood?
+What are the pros and cons of using this service?
+What should be changed?

 Information on our Council meeting is available on our [Upcoming Event page](https://www.ncd.gov/meeting/2024-02-08-feb-8-2024-council-meeting/).

 **Format:** In-Person and virtual format -- the Council will receive public comment in-person, by email or by video or audio over Zoom.
 Priority to present will be given to in-person comments.